rocky-linux/documentation/docs/guides/backup/tar.md

     * `tar --update [-f ARCHIVE] [OPTIONS] [FILE...]`
     * `tar {--extract|--get} [-f ARCHIVE] [OPTIONS] [MEMBER...]`

-Generally speaking, the second method is more commonly used and in line with the habits of most Linux users.
+Generally speaking, the second method is more commonly used and in line with the habits of most GNU/Linux users.

 ### Compression efficiency and frequency of use